iterative/katacoda-scenarios/tutorials/get-started/step3.md

    `dvc status --cloud`{{execute}}

-   This command compares the state of the cache with the state of the data storage.
+   This command compares the state of the cache with the state of the data storage (the option `-c, --cloud`).
 It shows that there is a new file on the cache that has not been uploaded to the data storage.

    `dvc push`{{execute}}